FlowFuse/website/src/blog/2024/07/customise-theming-in-your-dashboards.md

 ---
 title: Customise theming in your FlowFuse Dashboard
-subtitle: Exploring Enhanced Customization Features
+subtitle: Customising Headers, Themes, and Layouts in Node-RED Dashboard 2.0
-description: Discover the latest enhancements in Node-RED Dashboard 2.0, including customizable headers, themes, and layout modifications to personalize your dashboard experience..
+description: Discover the latest enhancements in Node-RED Dashboard 2.0, including customizable headers, themes, and layout modifications to personalize your dashboard experience.
-date: 2024-07-24
+date: 2024-07-05
 authors: ["sumit-shinde"]
 image:
 tags:
    - post
    - dashboard
+   - flowfuse dashboard
 ---

 A recent release of FlowFuse Dashboard (Dashboard 2.0) has taken customization to the next level.